Obaflour/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-This is the exact input to open any file in this repository.
+This is the exact input to open any file in this repository, why ?
-The second line states the current working directory. why?